y-ken/fluent-plugin-geoip/README.md

 ### Compatibility notice

 We've used Fluentd v1 API in this plugin since 1.0.0.
-So we have dropped some features.
+So we have dropped some features from GeoipOutput.

 See also [official document](http://docs.fluentd.org/v1.0/articles/plugin-update-from-v12)